 A scented, fragrant lifted nose of blueberries and red cherry fruit with a subtle creamy edge.
 Firm but juicy structure here; both mouth-filling and mouth-watering.
 Darker berry fruit on a fine, stony, fruit-laden finish.
 Powerful and long.
 Drink 2020-2035

-£735 per six bottle case in bond
+£735 per six bottle case in bond - SOLD OUT

 Domaine Taupenot-Merme, Mazoyères-Chambertin Grand Cru 2016

 The nose here is closed and less immediately expressive than the Charmes.
 But there is a great core of ripe, clean, pure, healthy fruit beneath.
 There is a voluptuous touch to the palate, too, a luxuriant quality so often found in the Mazoyères-Chambertin.
 The mineral core, encased by dark fruit, builds on the finish.
 Drink 2020-2035

 *We regret that, just like all fine wine merchants, we are unable to sell leading Grand Cru and Premier Cru or wines from particularly sought after domaines in isolation – we cannot buy them from the domaines that way ourselves and we are aware that demand is sure to outstrip supply.
 Instead of running a complex system of allocations, we aim to confirm requests shortly after they are made or highlight where we are unable to assist or where a balance might be required to secure a particularly desirable wine.

 To request a wine, please do not hesitate to contact any member of the Atlas team.
 We can be reached on +44 (0)20 3017 2299, email@example.com or by submitting the form below.
 Please note that stock may be limited and is always sold on a 'first come, first serve' basis.